hermeznetwork/docs/docs/about/security.md

 # Security

 Hermez relies on certain assumptions that gurantee users can always recover their assets deposited on the network.
-These assumptions are based on certain design and architectural decisions that we will review here.
+These assumptions are based on several design and architectural decisions that we will review here.

 Hermez is a Layer2 solution running on top of Ethereum 1.0.
 This means that the security of Hermez depends on the security assumptions and guarantees provided by Ethereum.
 In addition, Hermez is a zk-rollup protocol: